 Modern Slavery Act

-2017/18 Modern Slavery Act Transparency Statement (“MSATS”)
+2018/19 Modern Slavery Act Transparency Statement (“MSATS”)

-Update on 2017/18 progress
+Update on 2018/19 progress

-2017/18 saw us make further solid progress on implementing measures to prevent modern slavery in our business.
-Below we outline how we performed against each.
+2018/19 saw us make continued progress on implementing measures to prevent modern slavery in our business.
+Below we outline how we performed against each objective we set ourselves.

 Objective 2 – We would like to move the 2017/18 work on supplier training one step forward by introducing a whole value-chain approach.
 Our target is to run one meaningful project on modern slavery prevention involving not only a supplier, but a customer as well, to enable us all to learn from each other about modern slavery prevention.